theresaweb/wordpress-publish-validation/README.md

+# Plugin to require fields on posts and/or pages
+- Option to validate or not on drafts
+- Works with Gutenberg and classic editor
-# Simple Gutenberg Boilerplate for plugin development
+- Simple Gutenberg Boilerplate used to get started

 ## What is included in this boilerplate ?